defenseunicorns/leapfrogai/website/content/en/docs/dev-with-lfai-guide/dev_guide.md

 ### View the Response

-With the run executed, you can now list the messages associated with that run to get the response to our query
+With the run executed, you can now list the messages associated with that run to get the response to our query.

 ```python
 # get messages